1985 World Health Organization AIDS surveillance case definition

-The 1985 World Health Organization AIDS surveillance case definition was developed in October 1985, at a conference of public health officials including representatives of the Centers for Disease Control (CDC) and World Health Organization (WHO) in Bangui, Central African Republic.
-For this reason, it became known as the Bangui definition for AIDS.
-It was developed for use in countries where testing for HIV antibodies was not available.
+The 1985 World Health Organization AIDS surveillance case definition (often called the Bangui definition) was developed in October 1985, at a conference of public health officials including representatives of the Centers for Disease Control (CDC) and World Health Organization (WHO) in Bangui, Central African Republic.
+It was developed as a criteria for disease surveillance in nine African nations where testing for HIV antibodies was not widely available at the time.
+The criteria was eventually adopted by various agencies in over 50 countries.
+The report emphasized the importance of developing cheap, reliable, and simple serological tests for diagnosis of HIV and surveillance of the virus.